bgie/flappy_bird/README.md

-# flappy_bird
+# Flappy Bird

-Flappy bird created in Godot
+This is the code for the Godot Flappy Bird tutorial.